-Database Integrity Section 3 Estimating and Reporting of Mineral Resources The complete drillhole database (RC grade control and diamond drilling) data is stored in two SQL Database integrity The complete drillhole database (RC grade control and diamond drilling) data is stored in two SQL databases using the DataShed and GBis front end management systems.
+Database Integrity Section 3 Estimating and Reporting of Mineral Resources The complete drillhole database (RC grade control and diamond drilling) data is stored in two SQL Database Integrity databases using the DataShed and GBis front end management systems.
 The grade control data is stored in DataShed, which is managed by the onsite Geology Group.
-The grade control data is stored in Datasined, which is managed by the onsite decody cloup.
 The exploration/resource (diamond drilling) database is stored in a GBis database.
-Management of th database is performed by the Melbourne Exploration Group.
-All data in the database is exposed to standard logging codes and validation processes.
-All drillhole data was exported to .csv format and desurveyed in Datamine.
+Management of this is a stored in a GBis database. database is performed by the Melbourne Exploration Group. • All data in the database is exposed to standard logging codes and validation processes. • All drillhole data was exported to .csv format and desurveyed in Datamine.
 Visual checks of collar, down hole survey, lithology and assay values done in Datamine in both section and plan view.
 Any data errors were communicated to the Database group to be fixed in GBis/Datashed.
 Site visits The Competent Person visited site on various occasions during 2012 and 2013.
-Site visits involvement with: Updating of mineralisation wireframes.
-Daily open pit visits and core yard visits and discussion with mine and exploration geologists on Kinsevere geology and mineralisation.
-Assist in updating the open pit grade control system.
-Wireframes solids and surfaces were created for the domains and zones of similar weathering Geological interpretation with the solids and surfaces were created for the domains and zones of similar weathering, stratigraphy and style of mineralisation.
-String envelopes were digitized along drill sections using a 0.3% total conner cut-off.
-The 0.3% total String envelopes were digitised along this sections daming a 0.5% total copper cut on.
-The 0.5% total copper cut-off is a good indicator and marker for the mineralisation domains. - Geological logging was also used in determining the mineralisation domains and accordingly.
-Lower Ore Body (LOB) is associated with the Dolomite Stratifiee (DStrat), the Roche Siliceuse Feuilletee (RSF) and Roche Argilo-Talqueuse (GRAT).
+Site visits involvement with: Updating of mineralisation wireframes. - Daily open pit visits and core yard visits and discussion with mine and exploration geologists on Kinsevere geology and mineralisation.
+Assist in updating the open pit grade control system. eological interpretation Wireframes solids and surfaces were created for the domains and zones of similar weathering, stratigraphy and style of mineralisation.
+String envelopes were digitised along drill sections using a 0.3% total copper cut-off.
+The 0.3% total copper cut-off is a good indicator and marker for the mineralisation domains.
+Geological logging was also used in determining the mineralisation domains and accordingly: Lower Ore Body (LOB) is associated with the Dolomite Stratifiee (DStrat), the Roche Siliceuse Feuilletee (RSF) and Roche Argilo-Talqueuse (GRAT).
 Upper Ore Body (UOB) is associated with the Shale Dolomitiques (SD).
 Third Ore Body (TOB) is associated with the Calcaire a Mineraux Noirs (CMN).
 Figure 39 shows a plan view of the Kinsevere deposit showing the LOB, UOB and TOB domains.
-Figure 39 Plan view of the Kinsevere mineralisation domains Tshifufiamashi Each domain of mineralisation is influenced by weathering, oxidation and structural features such as faulting.
+Tshifufiamashi Each domain of mineralisation is influenced by weathering, oxidation and structural features such as faulting.
 The mineralisation domains were further subdivided into a soil, weathering, oxide, transition